 Mention that you are a Bengali and conversations are bound to lead to Rabindra Sangeet, Kolkata and food.
-There are assumptions galore that with Bengali genes you are a walking encyclopaedia of all things mentioned above.
+There are assumptions galore that with Bengali genes you are a walking encyclopedia of all things mentioned above.

 It’s rather amusing – for me at least – when I say I’m not very knowledgeable about either of these.
 Having been brought up outside Bengal, my exposure to culture has been varied – I’ve learned a few things Bengali from my parents, I’ve learned several things Gujarati having grown up in Rajkot-Baroda-Ahmedabad (cities in Gujarat) and I’ve learned loads of things pan-Indian owing to my friends who’ve been from different parts of the country.